TRINITY ROBOTICS

 <SG8> Engage with the autonomous line at your own risk

-<SG9> Match loads may be introduced during the match
+<SG11> Match loads may be introduced during the match

-While introducing blocks into the loader, a drive team member’s hand can temporarily break the plane of the field perimeter.
-Blocks can be placed into either of the loaders on your alliance station side and only during the diver controlled period of a match.
-Match load blocks cannot be touched by a robot before being placed into the loader, and can only be removed from the loader by a robot through the bottom opening of the loader.
-If a block unintentionally bounces out of a loader while being loaded, it is not a violation.
-Excessive, unnecessary, or unsafe actions while introducing blocks can be considered violations.
+You may place a single pin, a single cup, or a nested cup and pin into the top of the loader (when the loader is in the “down” position) or the back of the loader (when the loader is in the “up” position).
+Scoring objects can be placed into either of the loaders on your alliance station side and only during the diver controlled period of a match.
+Match loads cannot be touched by a robot before being placed into the loader, and can only be removed from the loader by an alliance robot through the bottom opening of the loader.

 Assignment: